jychab/stable-social-token/README.md

 ## Motivation
-Crypto tokens are highly volatile, making it challenging to price goods and services consistently.
-Businesses accepting these tokens face significant value fluctuations, risking losses when converting them to cover costs.
+Businesses accepting these crypto tokens face significant value fluctuations, risking losses when converting them to cover costs.
 This instability undermines their practicality for payments.
 While stablecoins like USDC offer low-cost transactions, cost alone is not sufficient to differentiate them from traditional payment methods.

 ## Idea
-A smart contract mints tokens by locking an equivalent value of USDC in a program escrow.
-By utilizing token extensions such as transfer fees and transfer hooks, creators can customize their tokens while USDC backing stabilizes the token's value, ensuring it remains suitable for payments.
+A smart contract mints tokens by locking an equivalent value of stablecoin in a program escrow.
+By utilizing token extensions such as transfer fees and transfer hooks, creators can add features to their tokens while value remains stable due to the stablecoin backing it.

 ## Features